Carlos3dg/JavaScript-Course/README.md

 Every js file has some simple examples and good explanations as comments to understand the topic they target.

-Finally you will find a folder call Proyectos, where you will find some projects to get all the topics in this repo in practice.
+Finally you will find a folder call Proyectos, there you will find some projects to get all the topics in this repo in practice.